-rflink component support devices that use Rflink gateway firmware, for example the Nodo Rflink Gateway.
-Rflink gateway is an Arduino firmware that allows communication with 433Mhz devices using cheap hardware (Arduino + 433Mhz tranceiver).
+rflink component support devices that use RFLink gateway firmware, for example the Nodo RFLink Gateway.
+RFLink gateway is an Arduino firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

 First you have to set up your rflink hub.